 Framework Comments Generalization The students made claim about a set of data based on beyond the data. what they can notice from a part of the data.
-Data as evidence Data as evidence The students referred to the chart when as about their answer.
-The use of of No sign of probabilistic language.
+Data as evidence The students referred to the chart when asked to argue about their answer.
+The use of No sign of probabilistic language.
 The statement that the expression of students made was deterministic. ucnertainty